LAION-AI/emotion-annotations/README.md

-# High-Performance Voice Annotation Toolkit
+# EmoNet - Voice Annotation Toolkit

 This repository contains a suite of tools for analyzing audio files.
 The core functionalities are generating transcriptions, detailed emotional content scores, and speaker-specific embeddings.
 The toolkit is optimized for GPU acceleration and designed for efficient batch processing of large datasets.